[ Printer Friendly Version ] [ Report Abuse ]

 “We’re in the living room,” her father said as she neared the doorway.
 When she stepped inside, they both smiled at her.

 “Well, this is a lovely surprise,” her mother said, putting her book aside and getting to her feet to give Victoire a hug.
-There was still a faint French lilt to her speech, but the decades of living in England had muted it significantly as Victoire had grown up.
+There was still a faint French lilt to her speech, but years of living in England had muted it significantly as Victoire had grown up.

 Her father got to his feet, too, and as soon as her mother let her go, he wrapped his arms around her.
 “It’s good to see you, Vic,” he said softly.
 She smiled tightly when he stepped back, and his eyes narrowed slightly.
 “This isn’t a social call, is it?”